AlejandroMonteseirin/Prueba_tecnica_Angular-Checkout_form/README.md

 ## Abstract
-Tecnical Test for **Angular Senior level** , corrected by the NUWE enterprise.
-With a final mark of **2750/3000** and 1º Place (of 3 proyects) and very good feeback and sensations about the proyect.
-(Review for Nuwe at the end of te readme)
+Technical Test for **Angular Senior level** , corrected by the NUWE enterprise.
+With a final mark of **2750/3000** and 1º Place (of 3 projects) and very good feedback and sensations about the project.
+(Review for Nuwe at the end of the readme)